boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 In this section we will create a working HTML&CSS Azure Device Code phishing template email, ensure it works in Outlook, and send an Azure Device Code phishing email.
 We've included a [Device Code phishing Outlook email template in the TokenTactics repo](https://github.com/rvrsh3ll/TokenTactics/blob/main/resources/DeviceCodePhishingEmailTemplate.oft) to get you started!

 ### Device Code Phishing Email Template Setup
 For the phishing campaign we'll need a convincing phishing email to send to targets.
-This was the main issue we had with using the AADInterals module to send phishing emails.
+This was the main issue we had with using the AADInternals module to send phishing emails.
 AADInternals sends phishing emails using the Microsoft Graph API.
 For testing this works great, but for Red Team engagements we wanted to go the extra mile and get some convincing HTML&CSS phishing emails going.

 Initially we were using this [DeviceCodePhish.ps1 PowerShell script created by Mr. Un1k0d3r & Rvrsh3ll](https://gist.github.com/rvrsh3ll/b8bfc113acf5726746929bef2e620f8d), but we kept adding more & more functionality, so we dubbed it TokenTactics!